MHRA/products/medicines/docs/data/README.md

 ## Availability

-Azure blob containers used in this project are configured to be of type RAGRS (Read-access Geo-redundant Storage), with a level of availability over a given year of 99.99999999999999% (16 9's), as documented [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs#read-access-geo-redundant-storage).
+Azure blob containers used in this project are configured to be of type RAGRS (Read-access Geo-redundant Storage), with a level of availability over a given year of 99.99999999999999% (16 9's), [as documented](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs#read-access-geo-redundant-storage).

 ## Redundancy and recovery

-The contents of RAGRS Azure blob containers are automatically replicated to a second region, so that in the case of failure or lack of availability of the primary, data can be copied over or directly read from the secondary.
-Further information can be found [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs#read-access-geo-redundant-storage).
+The contents of [RAGRS Azure blob containers](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs#read-access-geo-redundant-storage). are automatically replicated to a second region, so that in the case of failure or lack of availability of the primary, data can be copied over or directly read from the secondary.

 ## Analytics